nicolaprezza/dBg-min/README.md

 Builds the de Bruijn graph from a fasta/fastq and computes in linear time the minimum equivalent Wheeler DFA using a new algorithm (to appear).

+Note: this preliminary tool just computes the number of Wheeler Myhill-Nerode equivalence classes in the minimized WDFA.
+It does not compute the minimum Wheeler DFA itself.

 ### Download

 To clone the repository, run: